minami110/godot-signal-extensions/README.md

 ### Customizing ReactiveProperty Behavior

-ReactiveProperty provides two virtual methods that can be overridden to customize its behavior:
+For advanced use cases requiring value transformation or custom update logic, use **CustomReactiveProperty** instead of ReactiveProperty.
+CustomReactiveProperty is an abstract base class that provides two virtual methods you can override:

 - **`_transform_value(input_value: Variant) -> Variant`**: Transforms values before they are stored and emitted.
 Useful for normalizing, clamping, or formatting input values.
 - **`_should_update(old_value: Variant, new_value: Variant) -> bool`**: Determines whether a value change should trigger an update.
 The default implementation performs equality checking.